rust-lang/rfcs/text/0000-sized-hierarchy.md

 As part of the implementation of this RFC, each `Sized`/`?Sized` bound in the standard library would need to be reviewed and updated as appropriate.

+## `RuntimeSized` and constness

+`RuntimeSized` is defined as types whose size is only known at runtime, not at compilation time (or put otherwise, that the type's size is a function of its runtime environment, amongst other things).
+In a `const` context, the runtime environment used when determining the size of a up-to-`RuntimeSized` type is the runtime environment of the host.
+This allows [`std::mem::size_of_val`][api_size_of_val] to be made a `const` function.

+For example, if the size of a up-to-`RuntimeSized` register were determined by checking the value of a register, then that register would be checked on the host during constant evaluation.
+This is largely a theoretical concern as it is not likely to be possible to get values of the up-to-`RuntimeSized` types in a `const` context.

+Alternatives to this are discussed in the [Host runtime environment in `const` contexts][host-runtime-environment-in-const-contexts] section.

 # Drawbacks
 [drawbacks]: #drawbacks